 Likewise, you can choose among several third-party apps for Android, iOS, Chrome OS or other platforms, as well as third-party browser extensions.
 These daunting tasks are made easier by more than 100 plug-ins and extensions that bolt onto KeePass.

 There is definitely a bit of a learning curve to KeePass, and the average user may want to stick to one of the easier-to-use password managers.
-It's best for those who are technically minded and enjoy a bit of a challenge.
+But if you're technically minded and enjoy a bit of a challenge, give KeePass a try.

 Read our full KeePass review.